FBI says monitoring of ex-Trump aide should’ve ended sooner

 But the Justice Department’s inspector general has harshly criticized the FBI’s handing of those applications to the Foreign Intelligence Surveillance Court.
 It says the FBI omitted from the court key details that undercut their original premise about Page, who has denied any wrongdoing and was never charged as part of the investigation into ties between Russia and the Trump campaign.

-In an order made public Thursday, the court’s chief judge, James Boasberg, says the Justice Department informed him that two of the four applications were invalid because “there was insufficient predication to establish probable cause to believe that (Carter) Page was acting as an agent of a foreign power.”
+In an order made public Thursday, the court’s chief judge, James Boasberg, says the Justice Department informed the court last month that two of the four applications were invalid because “there was insufficient predication to establish probable cause to believe that (Carter) Page was acting as an agent of a foreign power.”

+After the inspector general report, the surveillance court issued a rare and extraordinary public order saying the FBI had submitted “unsupported” information when it applied to eavesdrop on Page.
+The court directed the FBI to report back by this month on what steps it was taking to fix the problems.

-FBI Director Chris Wray has announced a series of changes designed to improve the thoroughness and accuracy of applications submitted to the surveillance court, which grants secret warrants to the FBI when they can show probable cause that the target of their eavesdropping is an agent of a foreign power.
+FBI Director Chris Wray has announced a series of changes designed to improve the thoroughness and accuracy of applications submitted to the surveillance court, which grants secret warrants to the FBI when they can show probable cause that the target of their eavesdropping is an agent of a foreign power, such as a suspected spy or terrorist.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been corrected to show that the Justice Department found that there was “insufficient predication” to continue eavesdropping.